 Power of attorney does not give the appointed person (agent) the authority to override the decision making of the person with dementia (principal).
 The person with dementia maintains the right to make his or her own decisions — as long as he or she has legal capacity — even if the decisions are not what others believe are good decisions.

-The agent is authorized to manage and make decisions about the income and the assets of the principal.
-This agent is responsible for acting according to the instructions, and in the best interests, of the principal.
+Once a person with dementia is no longer able to make decisions, the agent is authorized to manage and make decisions about the income and assets of the principal.
+This agent is responsible for acting according to the person's wishes and in his or her best interest.

 Find a Clinical Trial